LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 ----------------

-When using SVG output, it's possible to generate diagrams that link to other diagrams and to API documentation and source code repositories.
+When using SVG output, it's possible to generate diagrams that link to other diagrams, to API documentation, and to source code repositories (to both files and directories).

 For generating links between diagrams, use the `zoom(true)` option.
 This option allows (1) linking library diagrams to entity diagrams to predicate cross-referencing diagrams and (2) linking directory diagrams to file diagrams.
 The sub-diagrams are automatically generated.
-E.g. using the predicates that generate library diagrams will automatically also generate the entity and predicate cross-referencing diagrams.
+For example, using the predicates that generate library diagrams will automatically also generate the entity and predicate cross-referencing diagrams.

 To generate links to API documentation and source code repositories, use